-1.8.
-Ground water Issues (see INFO SHEET Assessing pools for ground water issues)
+1.8 Ground water can be a real issue. (see INFO SHEET Assessing pools for ground water issues)

 If pool on hillside, at bottom of dip, in wet soil or near sea or lake, then ground water levels may be an issue.
 This is known as hydrostatic pressure and if present can cause the pool to be unstable in the ground.